Skip To Main Content

 News from Campus

-Read More about Joyeux Noël in French Class!
+Read More about Celebrating Croissants and Mardi Gras in French Class

 We will strive for Chapel Time to be a peaceful time for prayer, reflection, and character building.
-These past few weeks have been an introduction to the routines in Chapel.
-Students and teachers with help from Fr.
+These past few weeks we have been enjoying the routines in Chapel.
+We prayed the rosary, and students and teachers with help from Fr.
 Danny Morrison of Little Flower and Fr.
-David Spillane, LC, we gathered in front of the Blessed Sacrament in Our Chapel of the Little Flower to practice our faith as a community.
-We prayed the rosary, had an opportunity for Eucharistic Adoration, and learned about St. Jude and the Theological Virtue of Hope.
+David Spillane, LC, gathered for Eucharistic Adoration in Our Chapel of the Little Flower to practice our faith as a community.

-Read More about Building Faith and Hope Together
+Read More about Growing in Faith and Courage

 The Woods Academy Blog